-Lineta

-Promalle

-Whoever's on
+Lineta Promalle Wheever's on that tombstore

 You may have noticed I tend to avoid drawing my characters head-on facing the reader.
-The reason why should be obvious: I don't make my characters aware of the fourth wall, so they rarely have any reason to look directly at the camera.
+The reason why, apart from me not being all that good at it, is that I don't make my characters aware of the fourth wall, so they rarely have any reason to look directly at the camera.